- Latin America

 How did you find somewhere to live and what is it like?
 Do you have roommates?

-When I first arrived I used CouchSurfing.org for my temporary accomodation.
+When I first arrived I used CouchSurfing.com for my temporary accommodation.
 I was then able to find a temporary room in a flat for 1 month.
 I am now in a permanent room in a 3 bedroom flat, which I found on WG-gesucht.de/en/.
 I live with an American girl and a German guy; they are both great!

 COUNTRY INFORMATION - FUN!